 Are you worried about your investments and your retirement savings?
-Or maybe you’re wondering whether you can afford to buy a house?
-It may be a good time to meet with an advisor.
+Or maybe you’re wondering whether you can afford to buy a house.
+This is the kind of thing that keeps many people up at night.
+But before you get too sleep-deprived, now may be a good time to meet with an advisor.
 They can offer personalized advice that fits your specific situation.

 Don’t have an advisor?
 Find an advisor today.

-Saving money during a crisis: do's and don'ts
+Saving money during a crisis: how to do it

-Sun Life financial security advisor Julien Ringuette has the following recommendations.
+Sun Life financial security advisor Julien Ringuette recommends:

-- Make a plan, or review the plan you already have.
+- Make a financial roadmap, or review the plan you already have.
 It’s best to build your plan with your advisor’s help.
-And once you have a plan, you should stick to it!
+And once you have a plan, stick to it!

-- Invest sooner rather than later, in RRSPs, TFSAs, stocks.
-The more you invest, the more opportunities you have to increase your buying power and combat the effects of inflation.
+- Put your investments sooner rather than later in RRSPs and TFSAs.
+The sooner you invest, the more time you have to increase your buying power and combat the effects of inflation.

-- Automate your savings with automatic deposits.
-You’ll be able to set aside a fixed sum of money at a frequency you choose.
+- Automate your savings with automatic withdrawals.
+You’ll be able to set aside a fixed sum of money at the frequency you choose.
 Automating your savings takes the stress out of saving.

 - Be patient.
 With time, things often sort themselves out.

-- Try to play the stock market if you don’t have experience buying and selling stocks.
-That’s like playing with fire!
+- Avoid playing the stock market if you don’t have experience buying and selling stocks.

 Should you save for retirement or for a house?

 That’s thanks to the Home Buyers’ Plan (HBP).
-You can withdraw your RRSP savings plus the interest you’ve earned without having to pay taxes or penalties.
-Under the HBP, you’re allowed to withdraw up to $35,000 from your RRSP toward the purchase of a home.
+For your qualifying withdrawals, you can withdraw your RRSP savings plus the interest you’ve earned without having to pay taxes or penalties as long as it is repaid.
+Under the HBP, you’re currently allowed to withdraw up to $35,000 from your RRSP toward the purchase of a home.
+You then have several years to pay yourself back.

 For couples, if you both qualify for the HBP, this solution could add up to a substantial down payment.